JavierLopezMunoz/lektor-google-tag-manager/README.md

 ## Acknowledgements

-This plugin is inspired in [lektor-google-analytics](//github.com/kmonsoor/lektor-google-analytics).
+This plugin is inspired by [lektor-google-analytics](//github.com/kmonsoor/lektor-google-analytics).